ayosec/ffmpeg-drawvg/playground/frontend/docs/LangRef.md

 rect 30 30 120 120
 fill

-setvar teal 0x70AAAAFF  // Now, `teal` is #70AAAA
+setvar teal #70AAAA
-setcolor teal
-rect 90 90 120 120
+setcolor teal         // Use the new color for `teal`. rect 90 90 120 120
 fill
 ```

 :::

-`defrgba` and `defhsla` compute the `0xRRGGBBAA` value for a color given its
+`defrgba` and `defhsla` assign a color to a variable, by providing an
-color components:
+expression for each color component:

 * For `defrgba`: *red*, *green*, *blue*, and *alpha*.
 * For `defhsla`: *hue*, *saturation*, *lightness*, and *alpha*.